Reviews You Can Rely On

 Credit: Laurel Morrow

 Hoka executed a valiant effort with the release of the Skyward X. The Skyward has a towering 43 mm heel stack, a 6 mm drop, a stability frame, and loads of lightweight PEBA foam.
 The resulting shoe is not soft and springy but burly in its joint protection and stable as can be.
-Runners who want a shoe with a resilient undercarriage that doesn't feel like a stack full of mush will enjoy the tall stack and ride that the Skyward X offers.
+Runners who want a shoe with a resilient undercarriage that doesn't feel like a stack full of mush will enjoy the tall stack and ride of the Skyward X.

 running shoes womens - the stack of the skyward x is exceptional. we love that it is...